trieats/discoship/README.md

-We just out here tryna connect
+We just out here tryna connect.
-Play the game and let me know what you think
+Play the game and let me know what you think.
 Still a WIP